From Heritage Highways to Cultural Bridges: Recent Project Spotlights

 Creating Movement in Industrial Design: East Park, Pleasant Grove

-Industrial architecture doesn’t have to be monotonous.
+Industrial architecture doesn't have to be monotonous.
 Sometimes, all a building needs is movement: visual rhythm that transforms functional space into dynamic architecture.
-Our contribution to the East Park project in Pleasant Grove, Utah, demonstrates how the right formliner pattern can elevate industrial design from purely functional to architecturally compelling.
+Our contribution to the East Park project demonstrates how the right formliner pattern can elevate industrial design from purely functional to architecturally compelling.

 East Park, also known as East 15 Commerce Park, is a 29.6-acre master-planned development featuring two Class A distribution warehouses totaling 427,604 square feet.
 Developed by Dakota Pacific Real Estate and constructed by Big-D Construction, this strategic location directly off Interstate 15 and Pleasant Grove Boulevard addresses the region's high demand for functional industrial space.